Aphilay/chrome-extension/README.md

 # chrome-extension
-chrome extension that launches media content.
+chrome extension that allows you to launches media content.